 Here’s a quick summary of what you should start internalizing:

 - Any note on the 6th string has it’s octave on the 4th string, 2 frets higher.

 - Notes on the 5th string have their octave on the 3rd string, 2 frets higher.

 - A note on the 4th string will have it’s octave on the 2nd string, 3 frets higher.

 - Any note on the 3rd string has it’s octave on the 1st string, 3 frets higher.

-After memorizing these, start exploring other observations that can be made here.
+After memorizing these, start exploring the following:

 Being able to quickly view all the notes in real time while you’re playing will allow you to move a lot more freely.

 After you memorize where all the octaves are, an excellent next step to take would be to start finding where other notes are in relation to the root, such as the minor and major thirds, perfect fourths and fifths, minor and major sevenths, etc. This is where the circle of fifths also comes in super helpful.

 This will improve your phrasing and ability to visualize chords exponentially!